 Subscribe to our mailing list to receive more information about these weekly meetings (including the Zoom link), any upcoming talks that may be of interest to our community, and other useful tidbits.

 We have created PhD student guidelines for new and prospective students.

 Rafael Frongillo (he/him): theoretical machine learning, information elicitation, dynamical systems

-Bo Waggoner: differential privacy, prediction markets, information aggregation, property elicitation
+Bo Waggoner (he/him): differential privacy, prediction markets, information aggregation, property elicitation

 Robby Green: voting theory, algebraic geometry